azfarbkhr/piaic_qtr1_assignments/README.md

 23. Write a Python program to convert temperatures to and from Celsius, Fahrenheit (DONE) (Practice After Loops have been discussed)

-24. Write a python program to sum of the first n positive integers
+24. Write a python program to sum of the first n positive integers (DONE)

-25. Write a Python program to calculate the sum of the digits in an integer
+25. Write a Python program to calculate the sum of the digits in an integer (DONE)

 26. Write a Python program to convert an integer to Binary, Octal and Hexadecimal numbers